 A student with a disabling condition will satisfy those competency requirements incorporated into the individualized education program (IEP).
 Satisfactory completion of the objectives incorporated in the IEP will serve as the basis for determining completion of a course.

-Graduation requirements will not generally be waived; however, in rare and unique circumstances, a principal may recommend that the Superintendent approve a minor deviation from the graduation requirements.
+Graduation requirements will not generally be waived; however, in rare and unique circumstances, a recommendations may be made to approve a minor deviation from the graduation requirements.